Innovative re-entry programs show signs of success

 “It helps us with position and distance and things like that,” another agreed.

 When they’ve mastered the simulators, they can apply their skills to real welding projects and obtain welding certifications.

 “I get calls from employers all the time who are looking for people with welding skills,” said Jacobs.

 Next door to welding, inmates in a class offered in partnership with State Technical College of Missouri are doing hands-on work with electrical and HVAC equipment.
 The certifications they earn here will get them in the door at many HVAC and industrial refrigeration companies.

 “I work at the [DOC’s] heating and cooling company here, and every day I use something I’ve learned in this class.
 It’s been really helpful,” said one participant.

 As well as offering training at Algoa, State Tech’s mobile unit travels to correctional centers in Boonville and Vandalia.
 In the final training levels, trainees can enroll in the college and receive college credit.

 “I already got certified in my EPA 608 and my HVAC, and I’m getting ready to take an online course here soon,” another participant said.
 “I go home in two weeks, so I’m going to be able to drive down to [State Tech] and continue to take classes.”

 Besides tapping into this often underutilized source of workers, one benefit to employers for hiring ex-offenders is eligibility to receive the federal Work Opportunity Tax Credit — an incentive that in Missouri can be as high as $2,400 per ex-offender employee.
-Another is the U.S. Department of Labor’s Federal Bonding Program, which protects businesses against any losses caused by dishonest or fraudulent acts of bonded employees during their first six months of employment.
+Another benefit is the U.S. Department of Labor’s Federal Bonding Program, which protects businesses against any losses caused by dishonest or fraudulent acts of bonded employees during their first six months of employment.